Script Development / Thread Pool DFF.THREAD

 DFF.THREAD.get_result(...)

-Get the result of a thread execution function
+Gets the result of a specific thread execution function.

-The FuncThreadResult object can get the function execution return value through the .value property, and the thrown error through the .error property.
+The FuncThreadResult object can use the .value attribute to get the function execution return value and the .error attribute to get the thrown error.

 | Parameter | Type | Required / Default | Description |